 As at any stage of life, exercise and a healthy diet are your best friends here.

-But to start, experts recommend around 150 min of exercise a week.
+According to experts, around 150 min of exercise a week is recommended.

-And this doesn’t have to be super intense.
+But all this doesn’t have to be high-intensity workouts.

 Gardening and cleaning the house count, too! 👩🏽🌾

 Aside from helping maintain a healthy weight, exercise has been shown to improve bone density and the mental health of women in menopause.

 If you’re unsure if you should exercise – or how much – check in with your doctor, particularly if you’re dealing with any medical conditions.

 And then, the second step: what we eat.